How To Nicely Say "No" (With 50 Examples)

 By Indeed Editorial Team

 Updated May 24, 2022 | Published September 10, 2020

 Updated May 24, 2022

 Published September 10, 2020

-There may be times when your employer or colleague asks you to do something you truly do not want to do.
-Although being agreeable is an important part of being a team player, there are many times when it's best to stand up for yourself and say "no." In this article, we discuss how to nicely say "no" and provide examples that you can use.
+There may be times when your employer or a colleague asks you to do something and you aren't able to comply with their request.
+Although being agreeable is an important part of being a team player, it's also important to know how to say no in certain situations.

-Related: Tips for How to Be Assertive at Work
+Related: Tips for How To Be Assertive at Work